Turn Back Time (Aqua song)

+Composition

+A soul-searching ballad, "Turn Back Time" involves the vocalist, with a tone of Madonna on "Material Girl", soulfully performing over a downtempo pseudo-funk arrangement of saxophone riffs and plucked guitars over a trip-hop beat.
+This is a deviation from the Europop aspects, particularly the "plastic pop and twee lyrics" and "kewpie-doll speak", of Aquariums other singles, such as "Barbie Girl" and "Doctor Jones".

 Critical reception

-Larry Flick from Billboard concluded that "here's what will likely be the third successful single from the Euro-dance act's massive album, "Aquarium"."
-He added, "It is, by far, the most credible pop offering from the set, with its shuffling faux-funk beat and sax lines.
-Everything about this track is surprisingly reserved-including the lead vocals, which are dramatically toned down from a kewpie-doll squeak to a quasi-soulful belt."
-An editor from Daily Record wrote, "At first I couldn't believe this was Aqua - a mature, soul-searching ballad from the makers of 'Barbie Girl' and 'Doctor Jones'.
-No plastic pop and twee lyrics.
-They can pluck guitars and the singer has a beautiful voice".

-Dayton Daily Newss reviewer noted the "mellow, trip-hoppy beats" of the song.
-Sarah Davis from Dotmusic said that the singer's tones on the song "bear an uncanny resemblance" to the "Material Girl" by Madonna.
-She added that the ballad is "relying less on Euro-pop cliches than their previous two singles, it shows that Aqua can write songs which move beyond the cartoon world of their stylists."
-Dave Sholin from the Gavin Report felt that it "[was] time to take it downtempo, and this standout track from Aquarium contains all the elements necessary to quickly float to the top.
-More than a handful of PDs and MDs consider this ballad to have Number One potential.
-This is an impressive display of the Danish group's versatility."
+"Turn Back Time"'s restraint in style and sound was a pleasant surprise to critics; some suggested that it indicated the group's versatility.
+Sarah Davis from Dotmusic argued that it "shows that Aqua can write songs which move beyond the cartoon world of their stylists."
+Single reviews from Larry Flick, who called it Aqua's "most credible pop offering", and the Gavin Report by Dave Sholin, who called it a "standout", predicted commercial success.
+Sholin reported that it had "all the elements necessary to quickly float to the top", and that "more than a handful of PDs and MDs consider this ballad to have Number One potential."

 Chart performance

 "Turn Back Time" peaked at number one in the United Kingdom, becoming the group's third consecutive number-one single.
+The Official Charts Company reported "Turn Back Time" as a "Pop Gem", UK Singles Chart number-one hits that were forgotten in later years, for the week of 8 March 2014.
+Writer Justin Myers theorized the track lacked being "larger Than life", of which the group's previous two singles were.
 In Hungary, it reached number two.
 "Turn Back Time" entered the top 10 in Ireland and Sweden and was a top-20 hit in Austria, Belgium, Italy and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at number 12 in May 1998.
 Outside Europe, it reached number two in New Zealand, number 10 in Australia, number 14 on the Canadian RPM 100 Hit Tracks chart, and number 18 on the US Billboard Mainstream Top 40 chart.
 The single earned a gold record in Australia, New Zealand and Sweden, and a silver record in the UK.